softitova/PhysicsNewProject/README.md

 ## Physics course project
-# "light spreading in a medium with a refractive index variable"
+# "Light spreading in a medium with a refractive index variable"